-The Foundation received notice in 2015 that the program for properties donated to CHPDC would be discontinued.
+The Foundation received notice that the program for properties donated to CHPDC would be discontinued after May 31, 2015.
 No new properties will be donated to CHPDC; however, the Foundation can sell the current portfolio of properties under the terms of the original agreement.
+At the end of 2015 there were six properties remaining as held for sale.
+All six properties were sold as of April 30, 2016.